0xadri/notes-js/kitecrew_01_overview.md

       - Primary Actions (center)
           - Empty
       - Secondary Actions (right)
-          - Current time & timezone i.e. 19:06 CET
-          - "Publish a Ride" button - 1ry CTA
+          - "Publish a trip" button - 1ry CTA
           - "Sign In" button - 2ry CTA
           - "Planet" icon - to switch language and/or currency
           - "Burger Menu": "Become a driver", "Refer a friend", ...